Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - This may be the birth of word propaganda a neutral term originating with the meanng "to spread" or "to propagate".
 - Memes are the definition of propaganda.
 Their express purpose is to reproduce. <<{??}
 - The replication of a meme is shaped by the context or medium 		which carries it.
-- - This is significant because if you control the medium you control the message.
 - This context acting like a carrier wave is not unbiased, it is algorythmically skewed.
+- This is significant because if you control the medium you control the message.
+The new political parties are big tech and the belief systems of these companies shapes the message.
 -